-- Provide overall direction and high-level leadership of the CoC process - Review and adopt policy decisions for the CoC, with input from committees, membership, the Lead Agency/Collaborative Applicant, and others with expertise - Develop, monitor, and guide implementation of CoC strategies - Monitor and evaluate system-wide performance toward established goals and targets - Approve the CoC's annual NOFO submittal to HUD - Seek, secure, align, and coordinate CoC, State of Minnesota, philanthropic and other homeless assistance, and mainstream resources. - Designate the CoC Lead Agency and Collaborative Applicant and work closely with the designated entity to fulfill major duties of the Continuum - Enter Memoranda of Understanding (MOU) on behalf of the CoC and delegate to the Steering Committee the monitoring of performance under these MOUs - Ensure transparent governance within the CoC and address potential conflicts of interest - Communicate effectively with the CoC Membership and other key constituencies, such as the Ramsey County Board, the St. Paul City Council, and units of government on issues affecting people who are or who are at risk of being homeless - The Governing Board delegates additional authority to operate the CoC to the CoC Coordinator and the CoC's committees through Board policies that are posted on the Heading Home Ramsey website.
+- Provide overall direction and high-level leadership of the CoC process - Review Designate and adopt policy decisions for negotiate an MOU with the CoC, with input from committees, membership, the Lead Agency / and Collaborative Applicant, and others with expertise - Develop, monitor, and guide implementation of CoC strategies - Monitor and evaluate system-wide performance toward established goals and targets - Approve the CoC's annual submittal to HUD

+- Seek, secure, align, and coordinate CoC, State of Minnesota, philanthropic and other homeless assistance, and mainstream resources. - Designate Develop and advocate for legislation and funding to support the CoC-, including a legislative platform based on Steering Committee and Lead Agency and Collaborative Applicant and work closely with-recommendations - Coordinate strategies across systems and partners such as County, cities, school districts, public housing, etc. - Review and consider recommendations from the designated entity to fulfill major duties of the Continuum-Steering Committee and Lead Agency related to CoC policies and strategies - Enter Review, adopt, and modify CoC policies and Memoranda of Understanding (MOU) on behalf of the CoC and delegate to the Steering Committee the MOUs) as needed, including policies relating to Coordinated Entry, HMIS, and HUD monitoring of performance under these MOUs - Ensure transparent governance within compliance with HUD requirements, including: - Approve priorities for funding projects - Approve the CoCCoC's annual NOFO submittal to HUD - Approve an appeals and address potentialgrievance process to consider and resolve conflicts of interestarising from CoC funding allocation decisions - Communicate effectively with the CoC Membership and other key constituencies, such as the Ramsey County Board, the St. Paul City Council, and units of government on issues affecting people who are or who are at risk of being homeless - The Governing Board delegates additional authority to operate the CoC to the CoC CoordinatorLead

+Agency and the CoC'sspecific committees through Boardadopted policies that are specified in Article IV, Section

+3 (Ranking Committees) and/or posted on the Heading Home Ramsey website.
 Among the duties delegated by the Governing Board are specific responsibilities and accountabilities to Ramsey County as the CoC lead agency.
-In addition, policies related to re-allocation of FHPAP funds, Coordinated Entry, etc. further describe the role and responsibility of the Governing Board.
+In addition, policies-related to Coordinated Entry and the re-allocation of FHPAPprogram funds, Coordinated Entry, etc. further describe the role and responsibility of the Governing Board. administered by Lead Agency.

 Adopting and changing these policies and entering MOUs, is done by a majority vote of the Governing Board.